 In this updated post we will be showing you the best wineries in Spain.

 Each person has a taste.
 In the case of wine, this becomes even more complicated.
 Wine is… different?.
 Something similar may apply to the wineries in which wine is produced.
-Winery owners put great effort in making sure their wineries look fantastic.
+Winery owners put great effort into making sure their wineries look fantastic.
 This has to do with pride for sure, but it is also a very powerful marketing weapon in the hands of wine brands.
 Visitors to any wine region will most probably remember the building of a given winery, or its tasting room, or the terrace or windows facing the vineyards….

 But building a winery is not just about the actual, obvious, building.
 Wine is produced in that building!
 Daily chores need to be made simple thanks to the design of the building.
 And wine should be as little manipulated as possible.
 The architect´s design is crucial in this respect.

-We will not limit the list to modern and super fancy wineries with a very special design, but also get include more traditional wineries on the list.
+We will not limit the list to modern and super fancy wineries with a very special design, but also include more traditional wineries on the list.
 But we will limit ourselves to the aesthetics of the wineries, their shapes, how they fit with their environment, and their designs.
-This seems to us much easier than trying to come up with a mixture of winery and wines produced at them ranking!.
+This seems to us much easier than trying to come up with a mixture of winery and wines produced at their ranking!
 We will do a selection of modern and traditional wineries, and not just focus on the ones with very unusual architecture.

 Let´s start by saying that any deep revolution in winemaking should start in the vineyard.
 The winery premises are very important, but excellent wines can only be obtained if the fruit that gets to them is equally excellent.
 The history of wine in Spain is long.
-The history of wine in Spain is similar to the one at other countries where the Romans came and lived and this is the case of many of the Spanish wine regions.
+The history of wine in Spain is similar to the one in other countries where the Romans came and lived and this is the case in many of the Spanish wine regions.

 Spain is fortunate to have wineries that are the work of some of the most important architects in the world.
 The result: beautiful buildings, which shape the environment and landscape of the vineyards in each area or wine-producing region.